 Biography

-Tore Pedersen is Professor of Intelligence Studies at NORDIS: Norwegian Defence Intelligence School.
-He is formerly Dean and Director of the Centre for Intelligence Studies at NORDIS and currently Chief Research Scientist / Research Professor.
-He is also appointed Professor of Psychological Science at Oslo New University College, Norway.
+Tore Pedersen is Professor of Intelligence Studies and he serves as Chief Research Scientist at the Centre for Intelligence Studies at the Norwegian Intelligence School.
+He is moreover Professor of Psychological Science at the Oslo New University College, Norway.

-Prior to NORDIS he served at the Norwegian National Institute of Occupational Health, first as Director of Governance and Compliance, then as Research Director and Deputy CEO.
-He was Visiting Research Fellow at the Service Research Centre, Karlstad University, Sweden, and Visiting Professor at the Department of Informatics and Computer Science, University of Oslo, Norway.
-At King’s College London he is currently Visiting Senior Research Fellow at the Department of War Studies within the Faculty of Social Science and Public Policy.
+Academic visiting positions include: Senior Research Fellow at the Service Research Centre; Research Fellow at the Department of Psychology, both at Karlstad University, Sweden; and Visiting Professor at the Department of Computer Science at the University of Oslo, Norway.
+His current visiting position is Senior Research Fellow at the Department of War Studies within the Faculty of Social Science and Public Policy at King’s College London.

-Professor Pedersen has held memberships and appointments in various international academic organizations, such as: American Psychological Association (APA), Association for Psychological Science (APS), Swedish Psychological Association (SPA), American Association for the Advancement of Science (AAAS), International Studies Association (ISA), and the International Association for Intelligence Education (IAFIE).
-He is formerly Norwegian National Representative to the EU organizations PEROSH and CORPUS, and currently member of the external advisory board for the ERASMUS-funded IMSISS Program.
+Professor Pedersen has held memberships and appointments in various international academic organizations.
+He is formerly Norwegian National Representative to the EU organizations PEROSH and CORPUS, and currently member of the external advisory board to the ERASMUS-funded IMSISS Program.
+He has served in a number of National and International academic evaluation committees, as well as doing peer-reviews in a range of academic journals, alongside with having editor roles in psychological science journals

-He holds a Norwegian National accreditation as Military Intelligence Specialist, and he is Elected Fellow of the Royal Society of Arts (RSA) UK.
-Alongside peer-reviewing and editorial roles in academic journals he has served in a number of National and International academic evaluation committees.
+He holds a Norwegian National accreditation as Military Intelligence Specialist, issued by the Norwegian Intelligence Service.
+He is moreover Elected Fellow of the Royal Society of Arts (RSA) UK.

 - BSc in Social Sciences, University of Oslo